-Notes to the consolidated financial statements As at and for the years ended December 31, 2014 and 2013 Financial disclosures are presented in U.S. dollars unless otherwise noted
+Notes to the consolidated financial statements As at and for the years ended December 31, 2015 and 2014 Financial disclosures are presented in U.S. dollars unless otherwise noted

-1. Organization and description of business
+1. Organization & description of business and continuance of operations

 St. Augustine Gold and Copper Limited (the "Company" or "SAGC") was incorporated on January 27, 2010, in the British Virgin Islands.
-The address of the Company's corporate office is 601 West Main Avenue, Suite 600, Spokane, Washington 99201.
-The registered address of the Company in the British Virgin Islands is Jayla Place, Wickham's Cay 1, Road Town, Tortola VG 1110, British Virgin Islands.
+The address of the Company's corporate office is Suite 8, 20/F, One International Finance Centre, 1 Harbour View Street, Central, Hong Kong.
+The registered address of the Company is Jayla Place, Wickham's Cay 1, Road Town, Tortola VG 1110, British Virgin Islands.

 The Company has earned no revenues since its recapitalization in 2011 and is focused on the acquisition, development and exploration of mineral properties.
 The Company (through a related party company, prior to the Company's incorporation) and Nationwide Development Corporation ("NADECOR"), a Philippine corporation, entered into a Letter of Intent dated November 10, 2009, and executed a Memorandum of Understanding ("MOU") on April 27, 2010.
 Under these agreements, subsequent amendments and related agreements, the Company became responsible for providing technical assistance for operations and acquired the right to earn-in an aggregate 60% equity position, through direct and indirect investments, in the King-king Joint Venture envisioned in the MOU.
 The earn-in is based on expenditures made to benefit the King-king copper gold project (the "Project") as well as direct payments to NADECOR.
-The MOU will be superseded following fulfillment of the terms of an amended agreement executed in 2013 and amended in August 2014 (Note 4.B).
+The MOU will be superseded following fulfillment of the terms of an amended agreement executed in 2013 and amended in August 2014 (Note 4.A).

 The Project is a copper-gold mineral reserve located at Sitio Gumayan, Barangay King-king, Municipality of Pantukan, Province of Compostela Valley, on Mindanao Island, Philippines.
 Several years of exploration, including drilling and baseline studies have been completed by various parties.
-A National Instrument 43-101-compliant Preliminary Feasibility Technical Report has been completed and published on SEDAR.
+A National Instrument 43-101-compliant Preliminary Feasibility Technical Report has been completed and published on SEDAR on November 1, 2013.

-The Philippine Environmental Management Bureau approved the Project Environmental Impact Study and issued the Environmental Compliance Certificate to NADECOR for the King-king Project on February 26, 2015.
+The Philippine Environmental Management Bureau approved the Project Environmental Impact Study and issued the Environmental Compliance Certificate ("ECC") to NADECOR for the King-king Project on February 26, 2015.